The Web address of this article is

 meaningful

-If not, see this.
+If not, see this

-whether the leader/s are each
+assess whether the leader/s are each

 If not, invite them to invest time and effort

-in this self-study
+in this self-improvement

-for the sake of the family - specially any mi-nor
+for the sake of the family - specially any minor

 kids.
 If the leader/s are knowledgeable, are

-Lessons 1 thru 6?
+Lessons 1 thru 6 or 7?

 Note - most

-problems are caused by wounded, uniformed leader/s.
+(or all?) family-system problems are caused by wounded, uniformed leader/s,

 Consider making a structural map